 By many accounts, consumers embraced the opportunity to support their favorite local restaurants while enjoying the pleasures of dining al fresco.
 According to a survey from restaurant reservations platform OpenTable, outdoor dining accounted for 12% of all seated parties from August to November of last year, compared with less than 1% during those same months in 2019.

 Many of those newly created dining spaces have been temporarily shuttered for the winter months, but demand for outdoor dining is expected to continue, and operators should prepare now to have a competitive outdoor offering in the spring.

 OpenTable’s research found that 52% of consumers said they planned to dine out at restaurants more this year than they did in 2020, but safety will continue to be top of mind for these customers.
 The most important consideration when choosing where to dine out in the year ahead will be the health and safety measures taken by the restaurant, cited by 43% of respondents, ahead of the second-most important factor, food quality, at 25%.

 Outdoor dining offers guests that added level of safety.
 Restaurants can also optimize the experience for their customers by offering amenities such as televisions that show crowd-pleasing programming.
-For instance, DIRECTV’s pro sports package, which includes not only NFL Sunday Ticket, but also NHL® Center Ice® NBA League Pass, MLB Extra Innings plus international soccer programming and more, making it the premier option for restaurant operators interested in offering sports game viewing at their restaurants.
+For instance, DIRECTV’s pro sports packages, which includes not only NFL Sunday Ticket, but also NHL® Center Ice® NBA League Pass, MLB Extra Innings plus international soccer programming and more, making it the premier option for restaurant operators interested in offering sports game viewing at their restaurants.

 Spring sports will soon be in full swing, and after a year spent mostly cooped up at home, consumers will be ready to enjoy watching games in the type of outdoor environments that their neighborhood restaurants can provide.